juansalinas2/juansalinas2/README.md

 **Demo:** [Harmonic Trends on Hugging Face](https://huggingface.co/spaces/juansalinas2/harmonic-trends)

 ### [Deep Learning Song Recommender](https://github.com/juansalinas2/dl-song-recommender)
+**Main Question:**
+> Can an audio model learn musically meaningful similarity from the way listeners describe songs?

 A content-based music recommender that learns song similarity directly from audio.

 Using full-mix and stem spectrograms, we trained a late-fusion ResNet18 model with tag-informed supervision and contrastive learning, then evaluated recommendations with retrieval metrics and a user-facing web app.